Home » How Your House Works

 How Floor Framing & Floor Structure Work

-This illustrated guide offers diagrams to show how a typical wood-frame floor is built, from floor joists to subfloor and the sill plate.
+This illustrated guide has diagrams that show how a typical wood-frame floor is built, from floor joists to subfloor and the sill plate.
 In This

 How More Stuff Works